Fred Sheedy: Post-playing career

 After his retirement from playing, Sheedy immediately became involved in team management ad coaching.
 He was a selector when Kilworth won the North Cork JHC title in 1980.
 He later spent a number of years as a selector with the Avondhu divisional team.
 Sheedy was elected club chairman in 1985.

 Sheedy took over as coach of the Kilworth junior team in 1991 and guided the team to four North Cork JHC final appearances, with victories coming in 1993 and 1995.
-He later returned as an Avondhu selector and was part of the management team that helped to division to the Cork SHC title in 1996.
+He later returned as an Avondhu selector and was part of the management team that helped the division to the Cork SHC title in 1996.

 Avondhu's success resulted in Sheedy being nominated for the position of selector with the Cork senior hurling team in 1997.
 He remained in that position for much of the following decade and served under Jimmy Barry-Murphy, Tom Cashman, Dónal O'Grady and John Allen.
 During Sheedy's time with Cork, the team won three All-Ireland SHC titles, five Munster SHC titles and a National League title.